Boosting thermalization of classical and quantum many-body systems: Preparation of quantum thermal states

-The derivation is given in Appendix~\ref{apppendix D:derivation to G}.
-Notice that $G_{ln}$ can be represented as the symmetric logarithmic derivative \cite{chabuda_tensor-network_2020}, which is the solution of
+We also remark that Eq.~\eqref{eq:Ntermquantum} can be used to evaluate the symmetric logarithmic derivative, which is useful for studying quantum metrology with tensor networks \cite{chabuda_tensor-network_2020}.

-Therefore, Eqs.~\eqref{eq:L_ln_construct}-\eqref{eq:K_{ln}_explicit_expression} construct a family of finite-temperature Lindbladians $\mathcal{L}$ from the infinite-temperature ones $\tilde{\mathcal{L}}$.
-The corresponding parent Hamiltonians in the thermofield double space is given by Eqs.~\eqref{eq:parent_H_thermofielddouble}-\eqref{eq:G_SLD}.
-We prefer to select $\tilde{A}_l$ as local operators such that $A_l$ and $K_{ln}$ are quasilocal (local) for quantum noncommuting (classical commuting) Hamiltonians.
-Alternatively, by selecting $\tilde{A}_i$ as the transition between different energy eigenstates, the Lindbladian recovers Davies' generators \cite{davies_markovian_1974}, but such Lindblad operators will be nonlocal operators for quantum noncommuting Hamiltonians.
+For quantum many-body systems, we construct $\boldsymbol{A}_n$ and $\boldsymbol{K}$ as quasilocal operators by exploiting the dynamical Lie algebra generated from $\tilde{\boldsymbol{A}}_n$ and $\boldsymbol{R}$.
+Moroever, by selecting $\tilde{\boldsymbol{A}}_n$ as the transition between different energy eigenstates, the Lindbladian recovers Davies' generators \cite{davies_markovian_1974}, but such Lindblad operators will be nonlocal operators for quantum noncommuting Hamiltonians.